Urban Forestry and Tree Equity

 —The Benefits of Urban Trees—

-Urban forestry is more than just planting trees—it’s about shaping a sustainable future that benefits the environmental, social, and economic needs of our communities.
+Urban forestry is more than just planting trees—it’s about creating resilient, safe and healthy spaces that address the social, environmental, and economic needs of communities.

 Community-centered urban forestry programs can:

-Fight Climate Change and Boost Health: Trees are a powerhouse for climate resilience.
+Boost Community Health: Trees are a powerhouse for resilience against extreme weather.
 They help clean our air, cool our neighborhoods, and reduce flooding risks.
 Shaded, cool neighborhoods are healthier, safer places to enjoy the outdoors.

-Grow the Green Workforce: By training young people to plant and care for our tree canopy, we protect urban green spaces, while opening doors to careers in the growing green job market.
+Grow the Urban Forestry Workforce: By training young people to plant and care for our tree canopy, we protect natural spaces, while opening doors to careers in the urban forestry job market.

 (Re)Connect Communities: From planning to planting, urban forestry programs provide opportunities for community members to come together to create a shared vision for their neighborhood and work together to make that vision a reality.